Nature for Everyone, Everywhere!

 Program details - What to expect

-3-day Dumoine River adventure with all gear and meals
+3-day Dumoine River adventure with all gear, meals and transportation provided.

 Flexible scheduling: In-person and virtual meetings and workshop options available